jay0lee/Meet-Extensions/MeetLockdown/README.md

-# Google Hangouts Meet student lockdown
+# Google Meet student lockdown
 Chrome Extension to prevent users from kicking others out of the meeting, muting others and allowing users outside your G Suite domain into the meeting.
 The extension is in early testing and is not yet recommended for mass deployment to end users.

 # Testing on one device